-Fick's Law Diffusion | Film Theories Mass Transfer
+Fick's Law of Diffusion and Mass Transfer Coefficient

-Fick's law diffusion a relation between the flux of the diffusing substance and the concentration gradient responsible for molecular diffusion-mass transfer was first proposed by FICK in 1855 and is therefore referred to as the Ficks law of diffusion.
+Fick's law of diffusion a relation between the flux of the diffusing substance and the concentration gradient responsible for molecular diffusion-mass transfer was first proposed by FICK in 1855 and is therefore referred to as the Ficks law of diffusion.
 Film theory mass transfer.

 The flux of diffusion component A (diffusion flux of A) in the z-direction in a binary mixture of A and B is proportional to the molar concentration gradient.